bongo227/Atomical/doc/doc_gen.md

 ENDIF
 ```

-Finaly we set the endBlock as the current block so any further instructions execute from their.
+Finally we set the end block as the current block so any further instructions execute from their.
 ```
 SetBlock(irgen, endBlock)
 ```